Server data from the Official MCP Registry

 (anchored) are distinct and both shown on every verify page.

-npm install @tatastu/proof
+npm install @tatastu/mark

 Or use without installing: